ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 ~~~
 {: .bash}

-Although looks uselessly simple, this is a powerful basic test
+Although it looks trivially simple, this is a powerful basic test
 to guarantee that `1dsum` is available, that it is installed
-correctly (matching architecture etc.), and that it operates correctly on
+correctly, and that it operates correctly on
 typical files stored on the file system.

 To have better management over a collection of such tests, testing